 What an amazing community we live in!
 Last week, we were overcapacity for cats in our shelter.
 On August 26, we had a total of 226 animals in our shelter.
 We put out a plea to the public and with the help of local news stations and supporters on social media, the word got out.

 Did your kids head back to school?
 Are you sad because your "nest" is feeling empty?
 Now's a great time to adopt a fur baby!
-The adoption fee is waived for all pets that have been in the shelter for more than two weeks if you make a donation to Dolly's Fund.
+During the month of September 2014, the adoption fee is waived for all pets that have been in the shelter for more than two weeks if you make a donation to Dolly's Fund.
 Come on down- we'll help you find just the right pet for your family!